motion5/socgen-marketdata/docs/Readme.md

 - Better model the domain ideas of the solution

 A nice bonus of these decisions is that my method signatures fully describe the possible responses of my methods, bar exceptional cases.
-There are no hidden user exceptions ( .NET SDK still heavily relies on exceptions ), so these can still throw, as they should.
+There are no hidden user exceptions ( .NET SDK still heavily relies on exceptions ), so these can still throw in exceptional circumstances, as they should.

 I hope that this solution showcases my understanding of both OOP and functional paradigms.

+## Points to note

+### Use of non-idiomatic code
+The functional paradigms used are not idiomatic to C# and .NET, but I believe that the benefits out weight the learning curve,

-I believe that functional programming is a good way to reduce bugs and improve code quality.
+I believe that functional programming is a good way to reduce bugs and improve code quality which is why I included it.

+That said I certainly can produce quality code whatever the paradigm and adapt to the preferences of the team.
+I would be intrigued on your perspectives on this.

+### Adding invalid contributions to the database
+It could be interpreted that the task is suggesting we don't add contributions to the database unless they are valid

+### If I were going further with this I would consider the following:
+- Better model errors in domain, and refactor into `Either<Error, Success>` pattern
+- Remove public constructors for my domain model, this was done for brevity, however in a full solution I would control creation of those entities better and implement custom Json converters to ensure that the domain model is not instantiated incorrectly.
+I also wouldn't want my domain model to know about my infrastructure layer, currently it is using a record from the infrastructure, in practice we could use a value object for the `MarketDataValue` type

 ## Solution